ten-protocol/ten-test/admin/README.md

 Fund native ETH in the Layer 1
 --------------------------------------------------
-`fund_layer_one` performs a native ETH transfer from a pre-funded account on layer 1 to a distribution account.
+`fund_layer_one` performs a native ETH transfer from a pre-funded account on layer 1 to a distribution account, and to all test user accounts.
 To perform this the private key of the pre-funded account must be known to the test framework and is configured in the `default.properties` file.
 To run use;

 ```bash
 # to run on Obscuro testnet